Maria Pearson: Personal

-Maria Darlene Pearson (given name Darlene Elvira Drappeaux) was born in Springfield, South Dakota on July 12, 1932 where her mother gave her the Yankton name Hai-Mecha Eunka (translated as "Running Moccasins").
+Maria Darlene Pearson (given name Darlene Elvira Drappeaux) was born in Springfield, South Dakota on July 12, 1932, when her mother gave her the Yankton name Hai-Mecha Eunka (translated as "Running Moccasins").
 She married John Pearson in 1969, and spent most of her adult life in Iowa.
-Pearson had six children: Robert, Michael, Eldon, Ronald, Richard, and Darlene and 21 grandchildren and 15 great grandchildren.
-Pearson died in Ames, Iowa May 23, 2003 at the age of 70.
+Pearson had six children: Robert, Michael, Eldon, Ronald, Richard, and Darlene, and 21 grandchildren and 15 great-grandchildren.
+Pearson died in Ames, Iowa on May 23, 2003 at the age of 70.

+Minnesota State legislator Heather Keeler and author/journalist Jacqueline Keeler are her first cousins once removed.
+Her mother, Winifred, was the sister of their grandfather, Edison Keeler.